10 Healing Hobbies That Helped Me Survive Trauma

 4. Journaling

-There were things I couldn’t tell anyone.
-Not even myself, at first.
-But a blank journal doesn’t look away.
-I filled mine with rage.
-With gratitude.
-With poems that didn’t rhyme.
+There were things I couldn’t tell anyone after my trauma, not even myself, at first.
+But a blank journal doesn’t look away, and I filled mine with rage, gratitude, with poems that didn’t rhyme.
 I wrote to the version of me that hadn’t yet been hurt…and she wrote back.
+I wrote all the things that I needed to say, but were inappropriate to say to another person.

-Journaling didn’t “fix” me.
-But it helped me witness myself.
-And sometimes, being seen (even by ink) is enough.
+Journaling didn’t “fix” me, but it helped me witness myself.
+Sometimes, being seen (even by ink) is enough.

 Trusty tool: Leuchtturm1917 A5 Dotted Journal